analogdevicesinc/VSCode-Maxim/userguide.md

 <hr>

 ### 13 - Wrapping Up
 Here, we've gotten started with a basic project configuration, the available build tasks, and have debugged a Hello World program.
 The `New_Project` folder is intended as a project template to get you started, and you can freely copy this project around and re-configure it for different target platforms.
-Renaming the folder will change the name of the build output file (ie. renaming the folder to `MyProject` will produce an output binary called `MyProject.elf`).

 You should now have a good basic understanding of how VS Code works and how Maxim's toolchain is integrated.
 The next sections cover more advanced subjects.